cityofasheville/react-starter-template/README.md

 ````

 City of Asheville applications should not fork but rather clone this project so that updates to the template can be pulled.
 The application-specific react code should all be added in the ```app``` subdirectory under src.
 Do NOT edit files inside the ```template``` directory inside a child repository!!
 Any changes to the template must be made in the react-starter-template project.

+## To merge changes in this project into another project
+1. git fetch upstream
+1. git checkout master
+1. git merge upstream/master